InCom-0/incplot/README.md

 ## Non-Features ##

 * No data wrangling or analysis of any kind
-* Not intended for plotting huge datasets
 * Doesn't offer 'all the plot types in existence', but rather just several of the most useful types
-* Accepts flat numbers, strings and booleans only
+* Accepts flat numbers, strings and booleans only (ie. doesn't parse 'complex' data types such as date/time formats from string back into their numeric representation)
+* Doesn't understand or work with 'units' (ie. 10km will be treated as string not value 10 with unit 'kilometers')
 * No export of the rendered plot into other formats (such as pictures)
 * Doesn't (and cannot) make data 'look good' if the data is fundamentally unsuitable for plotting
 * Doesn't (and cannot) show 100% visual accuracy due to inherent limitations of terminal interfaces